Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Optimization problems in Erd o s--R e nyi graphs

-Now let us show (\ref{eq:conditional subadditivityProb}).
+Now let us show (\ref{eqconditionalsubadditivityProb}).
 We fix graph $\G_0$.
-Notice that if $\G_0$ is not colorable then both probabilities in (\ref{eq:conditional subadditivityProb}) are zero, since adding edges cannot turn an uncolorable instance into the colorable one.
+Notice that if $\G_0$ is not colorable, then both probabilities in (\ref{eqconditionalsubadditivityProb}) are zero, since adding edges cannot turn an uncolorable instance into the colorable one.
 Thus assume $\G_0$ is a colorable graph.
 Since it has $\lfloor cN\rfloor-1$ edges it means $H(\G_0)=\lfloor cN\rfloor-1$.
-Let $O_j^*\subset [N], 1\le j\le J$ denote the $\sim$ equivalence classes, defined by $i\sim k$ iff in every proper coloring assignment $i$ and $k$ receive the same color.
+Let $O_j^*\subset[N], 1\le j\le J$ denote the $\sim$ equivalence classes, defined by $i\sim k$ if and only if in every proper coloring assignment $i$ and $k$ receive the same color.
 We obtain that

 Similarly,